nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 In the following subsections,
-we first investigate how many CVEs were memory related for the projects in Coverity dataset.
+we first investigate how many CVEs were memory related for the projects in scan history dataset.
-We then choose Linux as a case study to determine how many of its CVEs were identified by Coverity when first introduced.
+We then choose Linux as a case study to determine how many of its CVEs were identified by the studied static analysis security testing tool when first introduced.

 #### What percent of CVEs are memory related?

-We pulled CVEs for seven projects from the Coverity dataset that were published after the first scan and before the last scan report
+We pulled CVEs for seven projects from the scan history dataset that were published after the first scan and before the last scan report